 All you have to do is choose one quotation from the book, explain any background needed to understand it, cite the page where the quotation can be found, and then explain why you like it.
 That’s all!
 I have published two same IRJEs (Independent Reading Journal Entries) on this blog, so you can see what your IRJEs should look like.

 - Set up the quotation by explaining the context: who is speaking? what is the situation?
 Etc.

 - Share the quotation.
-If it is dialogue, or if it is a longer quotation, punctuate it exactly as it appears in the book, and then format it as a “blockquote.”
+It should be at least 40 words long.
+Punctuate it exactly as it appears in the book, and then format it as a “blockquote.”
 To do that on this blog (or in most word processors), highlight the text, then click on the big quotation-mark button in the toolbar:

 - Don’t forget the page citation!
 Use APA style, e.g., (p.
 27).

 - Explain why you chose this quotation, why it is significant, what impact it has, etc.